particle-iot/docs/src/content/reference/datasheets/wi-fi/p2-datasheet.md

 - Maintain these values at no-load as well as maximum load
 {{!-- END shared-blurb --}}

+{{!-- BEGIN shared-blurb 356da82a-95ad-401e-a26b-216d120c45d9 --}}
-In some cases, it may be necessary to add a supervisory/reset IC, such as the [SG Micro SGM809-RXN3L/TR](https://www.sg-micro.com/show-product-617.html).
+In some cases, it may be necessary to add a supervisory/reset IC, such as the Richtek RT9818C or SG Micro SGM809-RXN3L/TR:

 - If your power supply has a slew rate from 1.5V to 3.0V slower than 15 ms, a reset IC is required.
 - If your power supply at power off cannot be guaranteed to drop below 0.3V before powering back up, a reset IC required.

+See [supervisory reset](#supervisory-reset), below, for additional information.
+{{!-- END shared-blurb --}}

 ---